nib-components/react-product-carousel/README.md

 Prompt: Default value for prompt is 'Swipe to view our products'
 onAfterSlide: function is called after slide with the number of the current slide
 onBeforeSlide: function is called before slide with the number of the previous slide
+hideControls: `bool`.
+Hide arrows and disable swipe on desktop.
+Defaults true.
+ghostProducts: `bool`.
+Show grey boxes at the start and end of the carousel.
+Defaults false.

 ## Change log

+### 1.1.0

+- Add: `hideControls` and 'ghostProducts' flags

 ### 1.0.1